View Morris Friend's Obituary on InYork.com and share memories

 The Friend Family thanks you for your Love, support and prayers.

-Published in York Daily Record & York Dispatch on July 6, 2019
+Published in York Daily Record & York Dispatch from July 6 to July 7, 2019